How to maintain active OSU Master Gardener status

 Record your hours on one of two volunteer log sheets.
 Download 2019 Volunteer Log Sheet(s) in Word or Excel.

 Hours are due by October 1.
-Submit your 50 hours by October 1 and you will receive your OSU Extension Service Master Gardener badge at Fall Recertification training or by mail by the end of the calendar year.
+Submit your 50 hours by October 1 and you will receive your OSU Extension Service Master Gardener badge at Master Gardener Fall Recertification or by mail by the end of the calendar year.
 Look for details for the November 9th, 2019 Fall Recertification Training in upcoming MG newsletters.

 - Complete and submit all required forms.
 In order to participate in our volunteer program, there is a set of required signed forms that need to be submitted.
 The forms are listed below.
 Please print the forms and mail them to the Metro-area Master Gardener program office at 200 Warner-Milne Rd.
 Oregon City, OR 97045.